Slow pace of U.S. "cliff" talks a must, given sway of lobbyists

 WASHINGTON While some bemoan the slow pace of talks on the "fiscal cliff" and the lack of specifics offered in the negotiations, one seasoned deficit hawk in Washington, North Dakota Democratic Senator Kent Conrad, thinks it's the only way to get the job done.

-If Congress moved too fast and proposals got too specific too soon, interest groups would kill everything off, he said.
+If Congress were to get too detailed with lots of time remaining before a vote, interest groups would kill everything off, he said.

 "I don't know what's going on in that room," he said of the meetings between Democratic President Barack Obama and House of Representatives Speaker John Boehner, a Republican.